iFoxtrot33/iFoxtrot33/readme.md

 ## Hi there!👋
 ____________
-I'm Iurii, Junior Frontend Developer, curently looking for a job.
+I'm Iurii, Junior Frontend Developer 👨🏻‍💻, curently looking for a job.

 ## About me
 ___________